BenLangmead/aws-indexes/docs/index.md

 See the Kraken 2 manual for more information about the individual libraries and their relationship to public repositories.

-The Minikraken packages contain both a Kraken 2 database and Bracken databases for 100mers, 150mers, and 200mers.
+All packages contain a Kraken 2 database along with Bracken databases built for 100mers, 150mers, and 200mers.

 <div class="datatable-begin"></div>